nrbns/Regen-v1/server/langchain-examples.md

 ## Overview

-This document provides examples and usage patterns for LangChain agentic workflows in OmniBrowser's Redix integration.
+This document provides examples and usage patterns for LangChain agentic workflows in Regen's Redix integration.

 ## Quick Start